lindenb/jvarkit/docs/Biostar322664.md

 ## Input

-  * BAM : MUST be sorted using Picard SortSam (see https://github.com/samtools/hts-specs/issues/5 )
+  * BAM : MUST be sorted using Picard SortSam (see https://github.com/samtools/hts-specs/issues/5 ).
+Update 20250313 : the output of 'samtools collate' should be ok too , as well as 'samtools sort -n '(not tested)
   * VCF : only SNP are considered.
 Genotypes are ignored (all ALT alleles are observed regardless of the sample/genotype )

 ##Example